 (b) promote good practices and high standards of judicial performance.

-Who is a judicial officer?
+2. Who is a judicial officer?

-- a member (including a judicial member) of the Industrial Relations Commission of NSW
+- member of the Industrial Relations Commission;

-- a judge of the District Court of NSW
+- judge of the District Court;

-- the President of the Children’s Court of NSW
+the president of the Children’s Court;

-- the President of the Civil and Administrative Tribunal.
+- the president of the Civil and Administrative Tribunal.

 2.3 The Commission has no power to examine complaints against federal judicial officers or a person who is no longer a judicial officer.

-Who can make a complaint?
+3.1 Who can make a complaint?